Germany's Merz offers to help Ukraine develop its own long-range missiles to hit Russia

-BERLIN (AP) — German Chancellor Friedrich Merz pledged Wednesday to help Ukraine develop its own long-range missile systems that would be free of any Western-imposed limitations on their range and target options as the Kyiv government fights to repel Russia's invasion.
+BERLIN (AP) — German Chancellor Friedrich Merz pledged Wednesday to help Ukraine develop its own long-range missile systems that would be free of any Western-imposed limitations on their use and targets as the Kyiv government fights to repel Russia's invasion.

-Some of the advanced weapon systems that Kyiv's Western partners have supplied to Ukraine during the more than three-year war were subject to range and target restrictions.
-The limits have been a fraught political issue, stemming from fears that if the weapons struck Russia, the Kremlin might retaliate against the country that provided them and suck NATO into Europe's biggest conflict since World War II.
+Some of the advanced weapon systems that Kyiv's allies supplied to Ukraine during the 3-year-old war were subject to range and target restrictions — a fraught political issue stemming from fears that if the weapons struck deep inside Russia, the Kremlin might retaliate against the country that provided them and draw NATO into Europe's biggest conflict since World War II.

-Merz said in Berlin, alongside visiting Ukrainian President Volodymyr Zelenskyy, that under an intensified cooperation agreement Germany “will strive to equip the Ukrainian army with all the capabilities that truly enable it to successfully defend the country,” including upgraded domestic missile production.
+Standing beside visiting Ukrainian President Volodymyr Zelenskyy, Merz said that under an intensified cooperation agreement, Germany “will strive to equip the Ukrainian army with all the capabilities that truly enable it to successfully defend the country,” including upgraded domestic missile production.

-Germany has been the second-biggest supplier of military aid to Ukraine after the United States.
+After the United States, Germany has been the biggest individual supplier of military aid to Ukraine.

 Merz's pledge came as the past few months of intense U.S.-led peace efforts have brought no significant breakthrough and with analysts saying Russia is poised to launch a major summer offensive.

-German Foreign Minister Johann Wadephul was set to meet in Washington with U.S. Secretary of State Marco Rubio later Wednesday.
+German Foreign Minister Johann Wadephul was in Washington on Wednesday to meet with U.S. Secretary of State Marco Rubio.

 Germany doesn't mention its Taurus cruise missiles